Mina267/Embedded-Linux/AdminLinux_Task1/README.md

 ```shell
 apropos [keyword]
 ```
-#### Practical Use
+#### Use
-The apropos command is particularly useful when you remember part of a command's functionality but not the exact command name.
+The apropos command is useful when you remember part of a command's functionality but not the exact command name.
 It helps you quickly locate relevant man pages without needing to know the exact names.

 # Last Exercice